zackb/continuum/README.md

 continuum is a JVM library for storing and analyzing large amounts of time based data.

- - Core library for storage, retreival, and analysis of time series and time key data
+ - Core library for storage, retreival, and analysis of time series and time key value data
  - REST Interface
  - Streaming master/slave replication
  - Limited "database" server